 Suited to those who wish to advance their career in the design industry

 Modules in design practice, entrepreneurship, management and intellectual property

 IELTS: 7.0 overall with no element less than 6.0 (or equivalent)

-Entry requirements: We expect applicants to have a 2:1 or higher undergraduate honours degree (or equivalent from a university outside the UK) in a design or design-relevant subject (whether you are an experienced designer or newly graduated), or for exceptional candidates without such a degree, convincing evidence of relevant professional experience.
+Entry requirements: A good honours degree (or equivalent from a university outside the UK) in a design or design-relevant subject (whether you are an experienced designer or newly graduated), or for exceptional candidates without such a degree, convincing evidence of relevant professional experience.
 We may ask for material evidence, for example, a piece of written work and a design portfolio.

 What will you study?